← All ModulesModule 1.2 · $0–$250K Toolkit Pricing Fundamentals

 Before we get into offers, avatars, or marketing — we need to talk about pricing.
 Not just what to charge, but why most accountants are using the wrong model entirely.
 Most accountants price wrong — not because they're bad at math, but because they're using the wrong model.

-Pricing is the intersection of two things: the value of your offer and the need of your client avatar.
+Value is the intersection of two things: what you charge and how much your client needs what you do.
 Get this right, and everything else — who your clients are, how much you take home, how hard you work — flows from here.

 Common Models